downingbots/MOLMO_with_WidowX_Arm/README.md

-# USING THE MOLMO LLM TO COMMAND A PYTHON ARM CONTROLLER
+# USING THE MOLMO LLM TO COMMAND A POINT-AND-CLICK PYTHON ARM CONTROLLER

 The Trossen WidowX series for robot arms have long been a popular arm for robot hobbyists and researcher.
 In recent years, the widowx